-MCL (Maximum Contaminant

-Level): The highest level of a contaminant that is allowed in drinking water.
+MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+Secondary MCLs (SMCLs) are established to regulate the aesthetics of drinking water (i.e., taste and odor).

-MCLG (Maximum Contaminant Level

-Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-MRDL (Maximum Residual

-Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
+MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG (Maximum Residual

-Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-NA: Not applicable.
+NA: Not applicable